danielharrell/open-eyes-lect-2017-18/Open.md

 as, conversely, they are entirely contained by it.
 We are in consciousness or language as in a transparent cage.
 Everything is outside, yet it is impossible to get out.[^7]

+# Part Two: Paradox explored {#two}

+- There are, however, reasons to wonder whether this account of openness is true.

+- Tone of fact, but philosophical reflection on fact, according to Schopenhauer.
+This raises question about philosophy.

+- Make this section at start about philosophical reflection: how does openness elude it, despite the philosopher's caring about the difference between a door and an open door?

 - New transition: speak of eyes as a transparent cage, and then make part two the question: how do we get out?